louis-lau/DuckyPanel/README.md

 $ npm install
 ```

+## Configuration
+Copy [src/config/example.json](src/config/example.json) to `src/config/production.json` or `src/config/development.json` depending on your environment.
+Then edit `apiUrl` to be your **publically** accessible url of [DuckyAPI](https://github.com/louis-lau/DuckyAPI), so DuckyPanel knows where to reach it.

 ## Build

-Run `npm run ng build` to build the project.
+Run `npm run build` for a production build.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-After building you can serve DuckyPanel with any webserver you're comfortable with.
-Make sure you set it up to rewrite urls to Angular's index.html, you can find multiple examples for this online.
-DuckyPanel won't function by itself, it needs [DuckyAPI](https://github.com/louis-lau/DuckyAPI) as listed in the dependencies.
-Don't forget to change the url to DuckyAPI in `src/app/app.module.ts`
+After building you can serve the build artifacts with any webserver you're comfortable with.
+You will need to configure the server to fallback to `index.html` for the routing to work properly.
+[Here](https://angular.io/guide/deployment#fallback-configuration-examples) are some configuration examples for the most popular web servers.

 ## Development server

 Run `npm run ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Do **not** use this in production.